#464: Seeing code flows and generating tests with Kolo Transcript

 08:29 That's not fair.

-08:30 So I think that also points that like there, yeah, you can definitely spend more hours
+08:30 So I think that also points that like, there, yeah, you can definitely spend more hours on

-08:34 on something and it can be like the wrong things or not doubling down on something
+08:35 And it can be like the wrong things or not doubling down on something that's really working.

-08:39 So, but overall, obviously you, at some point, like just being able to like test out
+08:40 So, but overall, obviously, you at some point, like just being able to like test out more

-08:45 And for that, like, if you only have time to do support on your product, that's really
+08:45 And for that, like, if you only have time to do support on your project, that's really working

-08:50 And your full time job is the rest of the, how you spend your week, then yeah, it feels
+08:50 well, and your full time job is the rest of the how you spend your week, then yeah, feels

 08:55 like you should give yourself some time to build features and maybe quit the job.